Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 What hyperfixation actually is

-Hyperfixation is an intense, prolonged absorption in a single interest, activity or subject — often to the point of losing track of time, neglecting food, sleep and other responsibilities — that is common in ADHD but is not, in itself, a formal diagnostic symptom.
-It can last hours, days, weeks or, occasionally, months, and it usually fades on its own when the novelty wears off.
+Hyperfixation is a state of intense, prolonged and often involuntary absorption in a single interest, activity or subject — one that resists interruption even when you want to stop, and that can mean losing track of time, food, sleep and other responsibilities.
+It is common in ADHD but is not, on its own, a formal diagnostic symptom.

-That last part matters.
-Hyperfixation is driven by novelty and stimulation, which is why it tends to be transient.
-A new interest grips you completely, then loosens its hold weeks later when the brain stops finding it fresh.
-This is why so many people with ADHD have a graveyard of abandoned hobbies — the half-knitted jumper, the abandoned bass guitar, the language app last opened in March.
+It can last hours, days, weeks or, occasionally, months, and it usually fades on its own when the novelty wears off — which is why so many people with ADHD have a graveyard of abandoned hobbies: the half-knitted jumper, the abandoned bass guitar, the language app last opened in March.
 The interest was real.
 The fixation simply ran its course.

 Woman in headphones absorbed in music production on her laptop in a cosy home studio, lost in a hyperfixation session

-Hyperfixation vs hyperfocus: the difference that matters
+Hyperfixation vs hyperfocus vs flow: the differences that matter

-These two words get used interchangeably, and that muddle is worth clearing up — especially because OCCO has a separate, detailed piece on ADHD hyperfocus.
+These words get used interchangeably, and that muddle is worth clearing up — especially because OCCO has a separate, detailed piece on ADHD hyperfocus.
 They are related, but they are not the same thing.

 Man working intently at a desk surrounded by a wall of car photographs, deep in a special-interest hyperfixation